AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

    Editing the code is not permitted in the Embed Code dialog box.

 1. select **[!UICONTROL Close]**.
-1. Paste the Embed Code in your Web pages.
+1. Paste the embedded code in your Web pages.

 ### Implement Embed Code for using HTML5 video with MP4 video assets {#implementing-embed-code-for-using-html-video-with-mp-video-assets}